 Some doctors charge for writing letters for their patients and some do not.
 Often, it depends upon the type of letter you want your doctor to write.
-For instance, if you just want your doctor to write a letter stating you're totally disabled, you may not be charged.
+For instance, if you just want your doctor to write a short letter stating that you are unable to work, you may not be charged.
 However, through my experience as a Social Security disability examiner, I was aware of doctors who charged even for this kind of letter.
 My advice is not to waste your money or effort on this kind of letter.
 Social Security disability examiners give this type of letter no weight when making their determination.
-All treating physician letters need to be backed up by objective medically determinable evidence or they are worthless.
+All treating physician letters need to be backed up by objective medically determinable evidence and to include explanations for why a patient has limitations or they are worthless.

 The only doctor's "letter" worth paying for is a medical statement that includes a brief medical history, a diagnosis of your impairments, clinical findings, your response to treatment, and your prognosis, along with a comprehensive statement by your treating physician expressing an opinion as to your residual functional capacity (RFC): what you can and can no longer due after taking your condition under consideration.